Church of the Saviour, Tyumen: Architecture

 The church is oblong and three-parted, which is typical for western-Siberian religious buildings.

 The plan of the Church of the Saviour reminds the earlier built Ascension and Saint George Church in Tyumen; although even some sizes are similar, the Church of the Saviour is still more originally.
 Elements of the Siberian Baroque were used, although less traditional as opposed to the Our Lady of the Sign Church.

-The church is extended by a nave, and a belfry stands above the refectory, reminding the "octades on the quartets" in its architecture.
+The church is extended by a nave, and a belfry stands above the refectory, reminding the "octaves on the quartets" in its architecture.
 It is "doubled" not only in length – as it is based on two main volumes – but also in height by its two floors.
 The winter services took place in the basement, which was roofed by the nave vault.
 The facetted vault with eight troughs on the upper floor is more expressive.
 The platbands are very different by its design.
 As described by architecture historians, the "Baroque style is noticeable in the church's plastered manufacture with figurical cupola covered by a fracture, broken pediments, and tiered contrastically degressive octades with sculptural volutes".

 The motive of the eight cupolas gave the church an original decorative picture.
 The small size of the corner cupolas and a more complicated stepped construction of the main cupola made the church seen as having only one cupola.
 The apse is crowning at the height.
 The church's facades all have different decor.
 Polished tower-like pilasters are flanking the church's quartets, which, like finials, are crowned with small cupolas.

 Architecturally separated from other constructions is the wide, western-orientated parvise, built by B. B. Tsinke in 1887.
-It represents the neorussian style and differs in its fractional and plastered facades, which feature many kokoshniks, columns, different shirinkis (a type of coffers), "runners", "perspective" portals, tented roofs, among others.
+It represents the neo russian style and differs in its fractional and plastered facades, which feature many kokoshniks, columns, different shirinkis (a type of coffers), "runners", "perspective" portals, tented roofs, among others.
 Researchers remark that the plaster congestion of the church's facades makes it one of the most decorative in Tyumen; according to S. P. Zavarikhina and V. A. Zhuchenko, "it implies over a unity in architecture" and "no outbuilding is needed".

 In that floor in the interior of the summer church are fragments of paintings, probably by a master of a manufactury, P. M. Belkov.
-There was also the wondermaking icon "The Saviour Not Made by Hands".
+There was also the wonder making icon "The Saviour Not Made by Hands".
 The iconostasis was not found to the present day.